vuestorefront/storefront-api/docs/guide/modules/tutorial.md

 })
 ```

-Of course you might want to define the api handlers in separate files and just import them to use with `api.use` or `app.use`.
+Of course, you might want to define the API handlers in separate files and import them to use with `api.use` or `app.use`.

 **Note:** The `registerExtensions` call is 100% optional.
 It provides you with a way to have dynamic extension points.
-All the handlers defined in folder you've provided to this function call (in our case it will be: `src/modules/custom-api/api*` will be loaded and mounted to the `api` router section.
+All the handlers defined in a folder you've provided to this function call (in our example it will be: `src/modules/custom-api/api*` will be loaded and mounted to the `api` router section.
 [See example](https://github.com/DivanteLtd/storefront-api/blob/develop/src/modules/default-catalog/api/extensions/elastic-stock/index.js))

 ## 5. Enable your module